Course Descriptions

 Legal Imagination - LAWS 7418

 Advanced course in reading and writing for law students.
 Varied literary and other works are read.
-May be of interest to the student interested in the question: Does my choice to become a lawyer mean the sacrifice of my ambitions to be a serious writer (or person)?
+May be of interest to the student interested in the question: Does my choice to become a lawyer mean the sacrifice of my ambitions to be a serious writer (or person).
+2 credits, letter graded.

 Legal Negotiation - LAWS 7409

-Explores the fundamentals of effective negotiation techniques for lawyers.
-Students engage in simulations of legal disputes, transactions, and other kinds of negotiations.
+Explores the fundamentals of effective negotiation techniques and policies for lawyers.
+Students engage in mock negotiations of several legal disputes.
+3 credits, letter graded.

 Legal Reasoning - LAWS 6823

-This course aims to present legal reasoning skills crucial to the crafting and criticism of legal arguments.
-The classes will cover topics that include rules and standards, the art of the legal distinction, dealing with legal contradictions, facts and framing, level of abstraction, baselines, legal interpretation, formalism and realism, policy analysis, the performative character of law, metaphors for law, and others.
+This course of seven 100-minute classes aims to present legal reasoning skills crucial to the crafting and criticism of legal arguments.
+The classes will cover seven topics: rules and standards, the art of the legal distinction, dealing with legal contradictions, facts and framing, level of abstraction, baselines, and legal interpretation.
+1-2 credits, letter graded.

 Legal Research Skills for Practice - LAWS 6876